FreeDurok/freedurok.github.io/content/posts/02_DKOM Hiding process.md

 ![image.png](/images/posts/02_DKOM/Windbg1.png)

-With the environment ready, you will be able to **inspect, modify and unlink `EPROCESS` structures m Using `WinDbg` connected to a live system or a memory dump, it is possible to:
+With the environment ready, you will be able to **inspect, modify and unlink `EPROCESS` structures manually**

+### Procedure

+Follow these steps to hide a process using DKOM in a controlled lab environment:

+1. **Identify the Target Process**
+    - Use the `!process 0 0` command in WinDbg to list all active processes.
+    - Find the entry for your target process (e.g., `notepad.exe`) and note its `EPROCESS` address.

+2. **Locate the ActiveProcessLinks Field**
+    - Display the structure of the `EPROCESS` object using:
+      ```
+      dt _EPROCESS <EPROCESS_address>
+      ```
+    - Locate the `ActiveProcessLinks` field, which is part of the doubly linked list connecting all processes.

+3. **Unlink the Process**
+    - Read the `Flink` and `Blink` pointers from the `ActiveProcessLinks` field.
+    - Update the `Flink` of the previous entry and the `Blink` of the next entry to bypass the target process.
+    - Use WinDbg commands like `eb`, `ed`, or `eq` to modify memory directly.

+4. **Verify the Process is Hidden**
+    - Run `!process 0 0` again.
+The target process should no longer appear in the list, even though it is still running.

+> ⚠️ **Warning:**
+> Modifying kernel memory can destabilize or crash the system.
+Always work in a disposable test environment and take snapshots before making changes.

+This procedure demonstrates how DKOM can be used to hide a process by manipulating kernel data structures directly.

-1. Identify the `EPROCESS` entry for your test process (`notepad.exe`).
+Identify the `EPROCESS` entry for the test process (`notepad.exe`).
+Locate the line corresponding to `notepad.exe` and note the address of its `EPROCESS` structure.
+This address will be used in the next steps to directly manipulate the structure in memory.